Hedging market risk and uncertainty via a robust portfolio approach: Conclusions

 \section{Conclusions}

-This paper develops a robust framework for dynamic minimum-variance hedging that explicitly incorporates volatility forecast uncertainty through a tractable optimization approach.
+This paper develops a robust framework for dynamic minimum-variance hedging that explicitly incorporates volatility and covariance forecast uncertainty through a tractable optimization approach.
 By combining realized high-frequency risk measures, autoregressive volatility modeling, and box-uncertainty sets, the proposed methodology delivers hedge ratios that are more stable and less sensitive to estimation errors.
 Empirical evidence across a diversified set of ETFs shows that the robust approach achieves comparable variance reduction while improving downside protection, reducing turnover, and enhancing risk-adjusted performance, particularly when transaction costs are taken into account.
 Bootstrap analysis further supports the statistical relevance of these improvements, highlighting the practical value of robustness in real-world hedging applications.

-Future research could extend this framework by incorporating uncertainty in covariances, exploring alternative uncertainty sets, or Bayesian formulations.
+Future research could extend this framework by exploring alternative uncertainty sets or Bayesian formulations.
 Additional work may also investigate multi-asset portfolio settings, liquidity considerations, and the interaction between robust hedging and market microstructure effects, thereby further enhancing the applicability of robust risk management techniques to higher frequencies.